What We Know: Family Separation And 'Zero Tolerance' At The Border

 What is the law regarding the treatment of migrant children?

-A two-decade-old court settlement, the Flores settlement, and a law called the Trafficking Victims Protection Reauthorization Act (or TVPRA) both specify how the government must treat migrant children.
+A two-decade-old court settlement, the Flores settlement, and a law called the Trafficking Victims Protection Reauthorization Act both specify how the government must treat migrant children.

-They require that migrant children be placed in "the least restrictive environment," or sent to live with family members.
+They require that migrant children be placed in "the least restrictive environment" or sent to live with family members.
 They also limit how long families with children can be detained; courts have interpreted that limit as 20 days.

 Previous administrations have released families to meet these requirements.
 President Trump has said the law requires him to separate families, which is not true.
 His advisers have presented a more complicated argument for how the law requires family separation.

-"The laws prohibit us from detaining families while they go through prosecution," Homeland Secretary Nielsen said on Monday — a reference to the 20-day limits on how long children can be detained.
+"The laws prohibit us from detaining families while they go through prosecution," Nielsen said on Monday — a reference to the 20-day limits on how long children can be detained.
 Therefore, she says, "we cannot detain families together."

-She argues that that leaves the administration with the options of not enforcing the law, which they reject, or separating families.
-But immigration advocates and legal experts say that there are other options, including those previous administrations have chosen.
+She argues that that leaves the administration with the options of not enforcing the law, which it rejects, or separating families.
+But immigration advocates and legal experts say that there are other options, including those that previous administrations have chosen.

 What was the policy under President Obama?